Can black holes evaporate past extremality?: Introduction

 This has been interpreted as indicating breakdown of semiclassical physics \cite{Preskill:1991tb,Maldacena:1998uz,Almheiri:2016fws,Brown:2024ajk,Kraus:2025efu}, but we think by contrast that the semiclassical approximation should be excellent in such a low-curvature regime.
 An underlying statistical/thermodynamic interpretation may become challenging, but the Hawking calculation does not invoke these concepts; it simply predicts the emission of quanta with a thermal spectrum.
 We see no reason to doubt this prediction.
 The energy \eqref{deviant} of a typical quantum is tiny and has a tiny effect on the geometry, so Hawking's fixed-spacetime assumption appears to be as well-satisfied as ever.
 We will therefore accept evaporation past extremality as a \textit{prediction} of semiclassical physics, with a ``last quantum'' removing the horizon.
 But then we are faced with a question: What is left behind?

 The remnant's mass, spin, and charge must equal those of the macroscopic black hole at the end of evaporation, but beyond that it is hard to guess.
-Further progress requires studying the matter that formed and fell into the black hole, as it is this matter---perhaps dramatically transformed---that ultimately produces the remnant.
+Further progress requires studying the matter that formed the black hole, as it is this matter---perhaps dramatically transformed---that ultimately produces the remnant.
 A baseline expectation can be set by studying spherical collapse in electrovacuum, where the generalized Birkhoff theorem forces the exterior to be the Reissner-Nordstr\"{o}m (RN) spacetime.
-There are then two possibilities for the collapsing matter (Fig.~\ref{fig:collapse-without-backreaction}): It can form a timelike singularity\footnote{Our analysis corrects an often-repeated claim that timelike singularities cannot form.} or approach the ``Cauchy horizon'' where late-time signals from the exterior pile up.

-If the matter forms a timelike singularity, then one expects this singularity to remain throughout evaporation, and reappear at the end.
-If instead the matter approaches the Cauchy horizon, then the outcome depends on its interaction with any incoming radiation/matter from the external universe as well the ingoing Hawking quanta that will always be there.
-This radiation will be seen at very high energy by the collapsing matter, where the relevant physical processes are unknown, but will occur over very short proper distances, so that the total change in energy is finite.
-Indeed, since the matter remains macroscopic near the Cauchy horizon, we would expect the bulk dynamics to be described by Einstein's equation, irrespective of the physical processes needed to realize the transfer of energy and momentum.
+At least for a thin-shell model of the matter, one finds that the black interior does not contain a singularity, but instead contains a macroscopic shell forming a Cauchy horizon \cite{de1967gravitational,Boulware:1973tlq,proszynski1983thin} (see Fig.~\ref{fig:new-penrose} left).

+However, the Cauchy horizon is not expected to be stable to perturbations (classical or quantum-mechanical), since it receives highly blueshifted signals from the entire future of the exterior \cite{Simpson:1973ua}.
+In essence, its existence and properties depend sensitively on everything that ever happens outside the black hole.
+Even if there are no classical perturbations, the effects of the quantum vacuum---colloquially, the ingoing Hawking radiation---will accumulate at the Cauchy horizon.
+The question of what remains after evaporation past extremality depends on the backreaction of the quantum fields on the spacetime metric.

+While a complete calculation is out of reach at present, we still expect Einstein's equation to describe the bulk dynamics, since the spherical shell and Cauchy horizon remain macroscopic.
+To make progress, we will adopt a simple classical model of this problem, where the collapsing matter is a charged shell, and the effects of Hawking radiation are mocked up with null dust \cite{Hiscock:1980ze,Hiscock:1981xb}.